TheBlek/blog/content/posts/haskell-raytracer.md

 As you may know, haskell's biggest feature is mathematically correct functions.
 Meaning the result of the evaluation can be determined solely from the arugments.
 So no more global or hidden state.
 This computing models lends itself great to parrallel execution.
 However there were a few unexpected pitfalls that I want to share.

 While measuring performance benefit of parallelizing I also became interested in how fast it can go.
 Hence a second part about optimisations.

+All of the code is available at https://github.com/TheBlek/haskell-raytracer

 # Baseline measurements
 For all measurements I'm going to use three configurations: